Substance Abuse/Alcohol and Drug/Addiction Counselor Requirements in California

 Option 1: California Association for Alcohol and Drug Educators (CAADE)

-Candidates must accrue 2,240 hours in a state-licensed or state-certified facility.
+Candidates must also earn 2,240 hours of experience in a state-licensed or state-certified facility.

 Option 2: California Association of Drinking Driver Treatment Programs (CADTP)